 How to register: My workshops are now offered through Village Maternity.
 Please register via their website.

 Material: I present material from the Gottman Institute using PowerPoint slides, handouts, discussion, reflection, and skill building.
 You and your partner will be interacting a lot!

 LGBTQ Couples Workshop: All couples are welcome to any of my workshops, but twice a year, I am excited to join with my colleague, Heather Harman, to offer a welcoming and open space for LGBTQ couples to work on their relationship and the relationships they have with their children.
 We use the same Gottman curriculum, revised and refreshed to be more inclusive of LGBTQ couples and their children.

-To inquire about upcoming LGBTQ BBH workshops, fill out the form below, or email me directly! email@example.com
+To inquire or register about our upcoming LGBTQ BBH workshop, fill out the form below, or email me directly! email@example.com

 Heather Harman is thrilled to be bringing her passion for working with new families as a co-facilitator of Bringing Baby Home.
 She holds a master's degree in education and taught elementary school before becoming a parent.
 Parenthood was an incredibly transformative time of life that greatly challenged her sense of self.
 She found it further challenging as a queer identified person to find the resources that matched her experience.
 This fuels her passion for working with families particularly in the LGBTQ community.
 She has worked as a parent educator at Seattle Central College in the Parent/Child Center and has facilitated groups through PEPS.
 During the week, she enjoys her work supporting preschool teachers, students and their families throughout greater Seattle.
 In addition, she is a certified Gottman Bringing Baby Home educator and is building a private practice as a life coach and parent educator.
 Heather lives in Columbia City with her partner and her 11 year old son.